fxfd24/clocky/README.md

-# Clocky - A Kid-Friendly Sleep Training Clock
+# Clocky - A Kid-Friendly Sleep Training Clock for Guition JC8048W550C_I

 A fun ESP32-based sleep training clock that helps children know when it's time to wake up or go to bed using friendly Spider-Man animations and color changes.
 Built for the Guition JC8048W550C_I ESP32-S3 5-inch IPS display board.